'Baseball's been part of my blood': Inside Seahawks QB Russell Wilson's first day at Yankees camp

 11 a.m.
 ET

-Not long after Wilson arrived to the Yankees' facility, Boone gave him some rude news.
+Not long after Wilson arrived to the Yankees' facility, Boone gave him a rude awakening.

 Although Wilson said it had been more than a year since he had taken batting practice, he was going to take BP on Monday with the Yankees' modern-day embodiment of Murderers' Row: Judge, Stanton, Sanchez, Bird.